Comprehensive List of Most Frequently Asked Manual Software Testing Interview Questions And Answers to Help You Prepare For The Upcoming Interview:

 Few important Operating systems include:

-Answer: Yes, there is a lot of difference between web application and desktop application.
+Answer: Yes, enlisted below points in table explains the differences between web application and desktop application.

 |Web Application||Desktop Application|